Humanities Quadrangle

 The Humanities Quadrangle (HQ), originally the Hall of Graduate Studies (HGS), is an academic quadrangle at Yale University in New Haven, Connecticut.
 First opened in 1932, the building was designed as a Collegiate Gothic structure by architect James Gamble Rogers.
 After serving for 86 years as the home of faculty offices and graduate student housing for the Yale Graduate School of Arts and Sciences, the Hall of Graduate Studies underwent a series of major renovations designed by Annum Architects (formerly Ann Beha Architects) starting in 2018.

 It reopened as the Humanities Quadrangle in 2021, now serving as the home of 15 academic departments and several humanities programs.
 With 311 offices, 28 classrooms, and 24 meeting spaces, the Humanities Quadrangle is frequently used by students and faculty.
+Among others, HQ houses Yale College's Directed Studies program and the Whitney Humanities Center.

 History

 Before academic use

 Located at 320 York Street in New Haven, Connecticut, the site of the Humanities Quadrangle has undergone significant changes throughout its past.
 A map from 1824 shows the area as largely undeveloped, aside from a few small buildings along the curb of York Street.
 By 1852, part of the land belonged to the local Christ Church, and ownership was transferred to the New Haven Wheel Company by 1886.
 The company vacated its premises by 1901, and buildings adjacent to the former wheel factory became fraternity housing by 1924.